Overview of Red Hat OpenStack Platform

 Template-based orchestration engine that supports automatic creation of resource stacks.

-This section describes each of the OpenStack components in some detail:
+This section describes each of the OpenStack components:

 OpenStack Dashboard (horizon)

-OpenStack Dashboard provides a graphical user interface for users and administrators to perform operations such as creating and launching instances, managing networking, and setting access control.
+OpenStack Dashboard is a graphical user interface that you can use to create and launch instances, manage networking, and set access control.

-The Dashboard service provides the Project, Admin, and Settings default dashboards.
-The modular design enables the dashboard to interface with other products such as billing, monitoring, and additional management tools.
+The Dashboard service includes the Project, Admin, and Settings default dashboards.
+It has a modular design to interface with other products such as billing, monitoring, and additional management tools.

 OpenStack Identity (keystone)